stone-payments/gema/README.md

-# gocd-env-management
+# GEMA - GoCD Environment Manager Application
 App to manage environments of pipelines in gocd from the command line.

 # Quickstart
-This app is intended to be used with curl, where you will type a curl in your command prompt and the app will interact with the GoCD API in order to manage the environment's pipelines.
+This app uses a curl command tool to interact with the GoCD API in order to manage the environment's pipelines.

+Please download the appropriate version for your system.
+Windows users should download 'gema.ps1' and linux users should download 'gema.sh'.
+(If you're a linux user, don't forget to chmod +x gema.sh)

-This app implements just 3 simple commands to manage the GoCD's pipelines environments:
+The app implements just 3 simple commands to manage the GoCD's pipelines environments:

 - list
 - add